skywind3000/z.lua/README.md

 ## Benchmark

-The slowest part of all autojump tools is adding current path to history data file, which will run each time you press enter(installed in `$PROMPT_COMMAND`).
-So I profile them on my NAS:
+The slowest part is adding path to history data file.
+It will run every time when you press enter (installed in $PROMPT_COMMAND). so I profile it on my nas:

 ```bash
 $ time autojump --add /tmp